People

 Daniel Lundin (Postdoc).
 Presently at Linnaeus University.

 Brynjar Smári Bjarnason (MSc Student).
-Presently at Spotify.
+Presently at Controlant.

 Ino de Bruijn (MSc Student, Bioinformatician).
 Presently at Memorial Sloan Kettering Cancer Center.